 HEMA Long Lasting Nail Polish Review

-I first found out about this polish when visiting Amsterdam (take a look at my Amsterdam inspired nail art here) and was excited to find out they had a few branches in London (though these were nowhere as fancy ).
-You can get a range of items here such as makeup, snacks, stationary.
+I first found out about HEMA Long Lasting nail polish when visiting Amsterdam (take a look at my Amsterdam inspired nail here) and was excited to find out they had a few branches in London (though these were nowhere as fancy ).
+You can get a range of items here such as makeup, snacks and stationary.
 I really like HEMA’s brand message too: ‘to make daily life easier and more fun’.

 The shades are said to be ‘long lasting’ which is plastered on the front of each bottle, I decided to put this to the test.
 I tend to try and avoid leaving polish on for too long to avoid staining but I thought it was worth a try!